BinaryDennis/SwiftPocketBible/OverviewInfo/EncodingAndDecoding.md

 public typealias Codable = Decodable & Encodable
 ```

 `Codable` consists of two protocols: `Decodable` and `Encodable`.
-By conforming to `Codable`, your type will be both encodable and decodable.
-If you only need specific support for either encoding or decoding, conforming to either `Encodable` or `Decodable` may make more sense than conforming to `Codable`.
+By conforming to `Codable`, the type will be both encodable and decodable.
+If specific support for only encoding or decoding is needed, conforming to either `Encodable` or `Decodable` may make more sense than conforming to `Codable`.

 ### Custom serialization